 Melise Mestayer creates abstract sculptures and installations utilizing a mixture of discarded objects, natural elements, and traditional craft materials.
-Using organic forms derived from nature, she questions the human/environment relationship and often comments on ecological and psychological issues.
-After completing her BFA from the School of Visual Arts in New York (2007) and her MFA from Otis College of Art and Design (2011), Mestayer has received awards such as the Board of Governors Fellowship and a Teaching Artist Fellowship through the Armory Center for the Arts in Pasadena, CA.
+Using organic forms and patterns derived from nature, she questions the human/environment relationship and often comments on ecological and psychological issues.
+Melise completed her BFA at the School of Visual Arts in New York (2007) and her MFA at Otis College of Art and Design in Los Angeles (2011).
+She also graduated from New York University with a MA in Art Therapy (2015).
+Mestayer has received awards such as the Board of Governors Fellowship from Otis College of Art and Design and a Teaching Artist Fellowship through the Armory Center for the Arts in Pasadena, CA.

 Works In Progress